ghc-proposals/ghc-proposals/README.rst

   absolutes, and regressions against the principles are possible, if a proposal is otherwise very strong.

+* *Backward compatibility.* Will the change break existing code, and if so, has an adequate impact assessment been carried out to determine whether the benefits outweigh the costs?
+Is there a clearly documented migration path?
+  Will users receive warnings in advance of the breaking change, and reasonable error messages afterwards?

 How to build the proposals?
 ---------------------------